Skip to Main Content

 Mexican on the Main Strip: What Andale Represents in Los Gatos

 North Santa Cruz Avenue in Los Gatos runs through one of the South Bay's more self-consciously polished downtown corridors.
-The storefronts are well-maintained, the foot traffic is weekend-heavy, and the dining options range from David Kinch's two-Michelin-star Manresa (French Modern) at the upper tier to neighbourhood regulars that fill the practical middle.
+The storefronts are well-maintained, the foot traffic is weekend-heavy, and the dining options range from David Kinch's two-Michelin-star Manresa (French Modern) at the upper tier to neighborhood regulars that fill the practical middle.
 Andale Mexican Restaurant sits at 21 N Santa Cruz Ave and occupies that middle ground: a casual, accessible Mexican operation in a town where the headline restaurants tend toward California-French refinement or ingredient-led California cooking, as at ASA South (Californian).

 That positioning matters.
 Mexican cuisine in the South Bay spans a wide register, from taquerias built around tortilla-forward simplicity to border-region interpretations that lean heavier on cheese and grilled proteins.
 Andale occupies the accessible, counter-service-adjacent end of that spectrum, functioning less as a destination and more as a reliable neighbourhood fixture.
 In a downtown where a dinner for two at the upper tier can reach several hundred dollars, a restaurant that doesn't demand that kind of outlay serves a structural role in the dining ecology.